opencollective/documentation/organizations/organizations.md

 If you are in any doubt about your ability to manage your funds and admin effectively, we strongly recommend [applying to a Fiscal Host](../collectives/choosing-a-fiscal-host.md) instead.
 {% endhint %}

+### Converting back to a Collective

+If you no longer want to manage money as an Organization, you can convert your account back to a Collective from **Dashboard > Settings > Advanced**.
+You must first deactivate money management and fiscal hosting, and bring your balance to zero.

+See [Creating an Organization](creating-an-organization/README.md#converting-between-collectives-and-organizations) for the full steps and requirements.

 ### **Find out more**

 [creating-an-organization](creating-an-organization/ "mention")

-Find out how to set up an Organization from scratch, or move it from elsewh
+Find out how to set up an Organization from scratch, convert an existing Collective, or move away from a Fiscal Host